 University of Cincinnati Undergraduates

-(2) Candidates should request a letter of recommendation from a faculty member who has taught them or is teaching them in a Latin or Greek course at the 3000 level or above.
+Candidates for the Semple Scholarship should request a letter of recommendation from a faculty member who has taught them or is teaching them in a Latin or Greek course at the 3000 level or above.

 Director of Undergraduate Studies

 Department of Classics

 PO Box 210226

 Recipients will be notified of their awards on or about March 10.
 The award of a Semple Scholarship in no way affects the recipient's right to apply for other scholarship aid offered by the University.